The 15 Best Low-Cost Help Desk Software for Small Businesses

 Front Pricing

-Shared inbox for email, basic collaboration (assignments, comments, shared drafts), simple rules, and core analytics.
-Works best for small teams just moving off a shared mailbox.
+Shared inbox, basic collaboration (assign, comment, shared drafts), simple rules, and core analytics — enough for small teams moving off a shared mailbox.

-Adds more automation, additional inboxes, better analytics, and deeper integrations.
-Often comes with higher seat minimums, which can be a hurdle for very small teams.
+Adds stronger automation, more inboxes, and deeper analytics, but often with higher seat minimums that can be harder to justify for very small teams.

 When I’ve seen small teams adopt Zendesk, the shift isn’t about moving off email.
 It’s about moving into defined workflows